FAQs

 What is financial need?

 Financial need is the difference between your total annual educational expenses (cost of attendance) and the amount you and your family are expected to pay based on the results of your Free Application for Federal Student Aid (FAFSA).
-The amount that you and your family are expected to pay is called the Expected Family Contribution (EFC).
-The cost of attendance will be different at each school, but the EFC remains the same.
+The amount that you and your family are expected to pay is called the Student Aid Index (SAI).
+The cost of attendance will be different at each school, but the SAI remains the same.
 Your financial need will differ from school to school because the cost differs.

 What is included in the cost of attendance?